ngx-lottie/ngx-lottie/README.md

 ## Optimizations

-The `ng-lottie` component is marked with `OnPush` change detection strategy.
-This means it will not be checked in any phase of the change detection mechanism until you change the reference to some binding.
-For example if you use an `svg` renderer and there are a lot DOM elements projected — you would like to avoid checking this component, as it's not necessary.
+The `ng-lottie` component is marked with the `OnPush` change detection strategy.
+This means Angular will not check it in any phase of the change detection mechanism until you change the reference to some binding.
+For example, if you use an `svg` renderer and there are a lot of DOM elements projected — you would like to avoid checking this component, as it's not necessary.

-`AnimationItem` events are listened outside of the Angular zone.
-You shouldn't worry that animation events will cause change detection every ms.
+The `ngx-lottie` listens to `AnimationItem` events outside of the Angular zone.
+It would be best if you didn't worry that animation events will cause change detection every ms.

 **But be careful!** Always wrap any calls to `AnimationItem` methods in `runOutsideAngular`.
 See the below code: